E-commerce Website Redesign

 Having valuable page content is essential for search engine optimization, as it garners favor with the search engines and protects your site against Google algorithm updates aimed at weeding out the more irrelevant and unhelpful results.

-For example, Google’s May 2020 Core Update aimed to punish industries with thin content while rewarding those with high-quality, relevant content.
+For example, Google’s May 2020 Core Update punishes industries with thin content while rewarding those with high-quality, relevant content.
 This algorithm penalized many gaming sites while boosting news, business, and health sites.

-When working on your eCommerce site content, a good practice is to use the EAT principle (Expertise, Authoritativeness and Trustworthiness).
-Content that meets Google’s EAT principle is essential for future eCommerce SEO best practice adherence.
-Incorporating this principle into your website’s content will help to improve SERP rankings and increase brand exposure.
+When creating eCommerce site content, it is a good practice to use the EAT principle (Expertise, Authoritativeness, and Trustworthiness).
+Content that meets Google’s N-E-E-A-T principle is essential for adhering to future eCommerce SEO best practices.
+Incorporating this principle into your website’s content will help improve SERP rankings and increase brand exposure.

-Aim to produce unique copy on all your pages along with customized headings and subheadings, meta titles and descriptions, all of which should naturally incorporate important keywords your page is targeting that you’d like to rank for.
+Aim to produce unique copy on all your pages, along with customized headings and subheadings, meta titles, and descriptions.
+These should naturally incorporate important keywords your page is targeting that you’d like to rank for.

 Meta Titles & Descriptions